13 Things to Do in Madrid in the summer

 11. Go to a drive-in movie theater

-Going to the movies is, in general, one of the favorite activities of people to combat the summer heat.
-That is why summer cinemas are a tradition and in Madrid during the months of July, August and September open special summer screenings in various places in the capital, including some museums.
+Going to the movies is generally one of people's favorite activities to beat the summer heat.
+That's why summer cinemas are a tradition, and in Madrid during the months of July, August, and September, special summer screenings are held in various locations throughout the capital, including some museums.

-A different alternative is the drive-in Madrid.
-An open-air screening that you can enjoy from your car while listening to the movie from the car radio, eating popcorn and, if the heat gets too hot, just turn on the air conditioning.
+A different alternative is the drive-in cinema in Madrid.
+An outdoor screening that you can enjoy from your car while listening to the film on the car radio, eating popcorn, and, if the heat gets too much, simply turning on the air conditioning.

-In Madrid there is one of the largest drive-in movie theaters in Europe located at the end of Paseo de la Castellana.
+Madrid has one of the largest drive-in theaters in Europe, located at the end of Paseo de la Castellana.
 An ideal plan for a summer of cinema.

-12. Let yourself be dazzled by the good atmosphere of the Pride festivities.
+12. Be dazzled by the great atmosphere of the Pride festivals

-At the end of June and beginning of July, with the first steps of summer, the LGBT Pride festivities are celebrated in Madrid.
-Madrid is known for its tolerant atmosphere and in neighborhoods like Chueca, its central axis, the festive atmosphere is unique.
+At the end of June and beginning of July, with the first signs of summer, Madrid celebrates its LGBT Pride Festival.
+Madrid is known for its tolerant atmosphere, and in neighborhoods such as Chueca, its central hub, the festive atmosphere is unique.

-For two weeks the city celebrates events, talks, parades and endless activities with tolerance as a common thread.
-Pride festivities are one of the main festive attractions in Madrid at the beginning of the summer.
+For two weeks , the city celebrates events, talks, parades, and endless activities with tolerance as the common thread.
+Pride celebrations are one of the main festive attractions in Madrid at the beginning of summer.

 In Casa de Campo| ©Jorge CG